House-to-house collection licence for charities

 There is no fee for a house to house collection licence.

 Licences can be issued for any period up to four weeks.
 A return is required showing the amount collected and how it was spent within one month of the licence expiring.

 Within one month of the expiry of the licence you must make an appropriate return to demonstrate what has been collected.

 Make representations for or against a licence

-If you have a complaint about a collector then please contact the Regulatory (licensing) team in the first instance.
+If you have a complaint about a collector then please contact the Licensing team in the first instance.
 We will try to assist you or direct you to the appropriate organisation.